realityfabric/ReadyChef/docs/design.md

 ### User:

 This class stores user data, including a pointer to an instance of the Pantry class specific to the user.
-User data is pulled from the `user` table.
+User data is pulled from the `account` table.

 ### Pantry: